Frank Ocean returns with new 'Homer Radio' show on Apple Music

 “Artificial light pours from small canisters like those dragons that spring from cylinders, like the never-ending ribbons pulled from a magicians ear.
 Media fires back and forth and back again across the net.
 Sorkin-like walk and talks travel down the hallways further and further from the sound.
 This is Homer Radio.
 An office soundtrack.
 Can’t you hear our ‘voice’?
 It’s not a dead line.”

-Listen to the first episode below.
+Listen to the first episode here.

 Last August, Ocean gave his first interview in two years, discussing Homer when it was in its infancy.